youssefjango/SelfDrivingCar_AI_Project_Prog3/User_Guide.md

 Due to less-than-optimal frame rates on the Netbeans IDE, the cars may potentially glitch out of the designated racing grounds if the user uses an excessively large speed or angular velocity.
 If this problem occurs, please press the reset button and use lower inputs or reboot the application.

 *If this problem remains unsolved, please contact our customer service team for further assistance.*
+*Note: all text fields have automatic error detections, meaning they will not permit any illegal characters.
+For instance, if the user were to type in a letter into any of the text fields, they will receive an alert, which warns them about the problem and erases the input.*